 Green Free Library actively participates in ACCESS PA, the Pennsylvania Library System’s interlibrary loan database boasting over three million items.
 Patrons may access POWER Library databases through the library’s website.
 Additionally, the library is one of the legacy libraries in the SPARK Evergreen state-wide library consortium, overseen by the Pennsylvania Integrated Library System (PaILS) nonprofit corporation.

-The library holds over 63,000 items including fiction, nonfiction, reference, large print, young adult, and children’s books.
-The library has collections of audio books, MP3 CDs, Playaways.
-Music CDs, DVDs, as well as extensive print collections.
+The library holds over 62,000 items including fiction, nonfiction, reference, large print, young adult, and children’s books.
+The library has collections of audio books, music CDs, DVDs, as well as extensive print collections.
 The library subscribes to over 50 periodicals and newspapers and has access to many databases and e-collections, with e-books, e-audios, and e-magazines.

 The Board of Directors meets the second Monday at 7:00 PM in January, February, March, April, May, September, October and November.
 There are no meetings during July, August, and December.
 The annual meeting is held on the third Monday in June at 7:00 PM, followed by our normal board meeting.
 Please contact the library to see if the meeting is in person (either in the Library or Gmeiner) or virtual.

 Green Free Library cards are free and available to residents of Pennsylvania.
 A valid PA Driver’s license or civilian’s ID is required.
 A parent or guardian must sign, in person, for the application of a child under eighteen.
 The library honors Access PA cards, available for PA residents across the State.
 And, out-of-state adult residents, with photo ID, may obtain a temporary card for a fee of $25, refundable by mail, when the card is returned.
 Email Membership@greenfreelibrary.org if you have questions or want to sign up for a card.